 While user acceptance and system efficiencies can make the transition to self-service well worth the effort, there are certain initial challenges to consider:

 - Cost of information technology resources: The initial costs associated with implementation must be planned and budgeted for in advance.

 - Data protection: When private data is housed online, data security is of the utmost importance.
 Information needs to be protected, and employees must feel confident in the system's ability to safely store their personal data.

 - Areas for improvement: When a system is not designed with the end user in mind, it can become difficult to navigate.
 Errors can arise when employees are familiarizing themselves with new technology.
 Education sessions for new users, ongoing quality checks, and additional confirmation of benefits selections can help during the initial stages of a self-service tool’s implementation.

 When rolling out an ESS system, keep in mind that some employees may not immediately adjust to accessing documents and information on their own, and may instead feel more comfortable reaching out to HR.
 Counteract any hesitation and maximize adoption by providing workers thorough training on the system and stressing the benefits of immediate access to information, as opposed to waiting for another team to respond to an inquiry.
 Built-in data analytics can also determine who among your workforce is not using the system, or using it incorrectly, and may benefit from additional training.
 If, after implementation, employees still reach out to HR for information available on the self-service portal, consider sending out reminders and offer as-needed training to keep this capability top-of-mind for employees.

 The Future of Business and the Role of Self-Service Technology

 In 2019, 84% of HR leaders polled in the Paychex Pulse of HR Survey said that providing self-service options to employees via an application or portal is important to their company’s success.
-As businesses look toward the future beyond the COVID-19 pandemic and its effects on the economy, technology is sure to play a critical role in business recovery.
+As businesses look toward the future, technology is sure to play a critical role in their business plans.
 Learn more about the benefits of employee self-service, and consider leading HR technologies available on the market today.